JuliaLogging/TensorBoardLogger.jl/docs/src/deserialization.md

 hist = convert(MVHistory, tb_logger)
 ```

+If you want to read data that have been saved previously, you can also construct a read-only object [`TBReader`](@ref) by passing it the path of the folder containing the data to be deserialized.

-Alternatively, you can use the method ```map_summaries``` to iterate a function of your choice among the data contained in a logger.
+Alternatively, you can use the method [`map_summaries`](@ref) to iterate a function of your choice among the data contained in a logger.
 This function
 takes two arguments: a function and the path/`TBLogger` to the data.

 The function is mapped across all logged summaries.
 It's signature should be